Golf Coaching Philosophy

-If being a highly skilled golfer was the key to contentment, Tournament Professionals would be the happiest people on earth.
+If shooting under par regularly was the key to contentment and well being, Tournament Professionals would be the happiest people on earth.

-Having spent ten years of my life trying to earn a living from playing the game and having made many close friends among the playing fraternity during that time, I can assure you that is not the case.
+Having spent ten years of my life trying to earn a living from playing the game and having many close friends with a Tour Card in their pocket, I can assure you that is not the case.